aimms/documentation/webui/workflow-panels.rst

 Configuring a ``pageId`` in multiple workflows
 ----------------------------------------------

-Most of the times, configuring a page only in one workflow could suffice for the application at hand.
+Most of the times, configuring a page in only one workflow could suffice for the application at hand.
 However, the Workflow functionality is flexible enough such that one page may be configured in multiple workflows, if necessary.
-Although the page will be shown as a step in each of those workflow, there will be one workflow with the highest rank (i.e., the smallest order number) referencing the page and this workflow will be the one shown on the page when the page is opened.
+Although the page will be shown as a step in each of those workflows, there will be one workflow with the highest rank (i.e., the smallest order number) referencing the page and this workflow will be the one shown on the page when the page is opened.
 So, whenever you click on that step (in any workflow) you will be taken to the corresponding step in the first workflow where the ``pageId`` is referenced.
 Here "first workflow" is meant in the order of the workflows as defined by the MyWorkflows string parameter.

-For example, if a page 'Results' with ``pageId = results_1`` is configured for two workflows "Route Optimization" and "Inventory Management", then the page Results will appear in both workflows, but will redirect the user to step in Route Optimization workflow when accessed, as illustrated below.
+For example, if a page 'Results' with ``pageId = results_1`` is configured for two workflows "Route Optimization" and "Inventory Management", then the page Results will appear in both workflows, but will redirect the user to the step in the Route Optimization workflow when accessed, as illustrated below.

 The page Results is configured for two workflows: